WarpWorks/warpjs-survey-tool-plugin/README.md

 - `question` is for questions and interim detail pages
 - `option` is for options for questions
 - `attemp` is for attempts on a specific questionnaire
+- `imageLibrary` is for the images associated with the questionnaire at the top level
 - `image` is for the image associated with a category or quesiton
 - `map` is for the image mapping for an image